wispborne/SMOL/README.md

 Starsector Mod Organizer & Launcher

 For Windows only.
-Unix users, check out [AtlanticAccent's Mod Manager](https://fractalsoftworks.com/forum/index.php?topic=21995.msg332186#msg332186).
+Unix users, see if [AtlanticAccent's MOSS](https://fractalsoftworks.com/forum/index.php?topic=21995.msg332186#msg332186) will work for you.

 ## Why?

+### Why is it so huge?
+400 MB?!

+Two main reasons.

+- First, because the embedded browser, JCEF, is 219 MB on its own.
+You can delete this (remove the `jcef` folder from `libs`) and SMOL will work, but you won't be able to use the Mod Browser.
+- Second, because the UI framework, Compose for Desktop (by JetBrains), is about 100 MB on its own.

+Add in other dependencies (7zip to extract mods, json/xml parsing, Kotlin's standard libs, etc) and it ends up being...not very smol.
+The actual code I wrote is less than 3 MB.

+For a much, much smaller application, try [AtlanticAccent's MOSS](https://fractalsoftworks.com/forum/index.php?topic=21995.msg332186#msg332186).

-Why make this?
+### Why make this?

 Starsector is already incredibly easy to mod, and there are two [mod managers](https://fractalsoftworks.com/forum/index.php?topic=21995.0) already [out there](https://www.nexusmods.com/site/mods/179).

 - SMOL is more than a mod manager; it has VRAM Estimator built-in, as well as Version Checker, **and** a an online mod browser.
 - SMOL supports multiple versions of the same mod.